AdobeDocs/commerce-php/src/pages/developer/security/content-security-policies.md

 configure policies to work according to their custom code.
 After the policies have been configured, switch the mode to `restrict`.

-Once configured, Magento can enforce policies like these:
+Once configured, the application can enforce policies like these:

 *  Any resource, such as `.js`, `.css`, `.jpg`, or `.ttf` files, can only be loaded from the store's domain
 *  Iframes can only include pages from the store itself